EPAM Named a Finalist for NASA MarsXR2 Challenge: An interview with Nataliia Savchenko, team captain from EPAM Poland

 That’s a really big number!
 What else was a challenge for you in this project apart from beating the competition?

 The entire project presented numerous challenges.
 When we selected the rock sample collection scenario, we had to research and decide on the most suitable tools, which was laborious and time-consuming.
-Despite watching numerous documentaries about Mars, we discovered we needed more time to collect samples by hand.
-Instead, tools like tongs and clean tubes were required to extract and transfer the stones back to Earth.
+After watching numerous documentaries about Mars, we thought we needed more time to collect samples by hand; instead, tools like tongs and clean tubes are required to extract and transfer the stones back to Earth.

 NASA's objective of exploring the presence of water and the potential for life on Mars required more than surface-level samples.
 Utilizing a drill would have been ideal, but given the absence of electrical equipment on Mars, we explored the field of geology for alternative solutions.

-Eventually, our breakthrough came from a video showcasing gold diggers on Earth.
+Eventually, our breakthrough came from a video showing gold miners on Earth.
 They demonstrated a special drill with a sleeve to extract materials from inside rocks.
 This discovery served as our inspiration.

 We were delighted when we found out we had won.
 As we navigate through the second stage of the challenge, our workload has intensified, and we are actively seeking new talented individuals to join our team.